-- A medium steak should be pink and firm all the way through the red hue should be gone - but the pink color of the medium doneness level should be clearly visible.
-Because it takes longer to heat the middle to this temperature some of the water content of the steak is lost - so it will not be quite as juicy and not quite as tender in texture - hence the most popular degree of doneness is Medium Rare Steaks.
+- A medium steak should be red to pink plus firm all the way to the middle and the red hue should be gone – but the pink color of the medium doneness level should be clearly visible.
+Because it takes longer to heat the middle to this temperature some of the water content of the steak is lost – so it will not be quite as juicy and not quite as tender in texture – hence the most popular degree of doneness is Medium Rare Steaks.

 How To Cook A Medium Well Steak

 - Inside Temperature (150°F – 65.5°C)